-- Training in caring for a person with Alzheimer’s disease of any age
+- Training to care for a person with Alzheimer’s disease (of any age)

 The Family Caregiver Support Program is funded by the Massachusetts Office of Elder Affairs and Title III of the Older Americans Act.
 Because federal funding is being used, we provide participants with an opportunity to make a voluntary donation toward the cost of this service.
 Voluntary donations are put directly into program enhancement, allowing for the expansion of services.
 Whether or not a participant makes a voluntary donation in no way informs or influences this service delivery.

 For More Information

 The Family Caregiver Support Program is a no-cost service that provides in-person support to help caregivers address their specific caregiving needs.
 A highly-trained caregiver specialist will work with you one-on-one to offer guidance and support with the extra time and attention you deserve.

 - One-on-one consultation to assess needs, identify options and provide referrals to community services

 - Educational Powerful Tools for Caregivers and Savvy Caregiver classes

 - Individual supportive counseling